bit-board/bitboard-docs/docs/Meeting Minutes.md

 # Meeting Minutes

-This meeting minutes in this file are the summeries of meeting notes from members, for major meetings usually involve participants outside the team.
+This meeting minutes in this file are the summaries of meeting notes from members, for major meetings usually involve participants outside the team.
 This team had regular and less formal meetings throughout the project.
-Please see the seperate file for the record.
+Please see the separate file for the record.
 Compiling the bits and pieces from notebooks together has been a good review of the journey this team has gone through.

 ## 1. Briefing with Jonny